GzyAftermath/CAT-KD/README.md

 2. The value of CAT loss is affected by the models' architecture, don't forget to tune β to keep CAT loss within a reasonable range (maybe 1~50 after the first epoch).
 ## Usage of the distillation framework.
 Our implementation is based on [MDistiller](https://github.com/megvii-research/mdistiller), which is an efficient distillation framework.
 If what you need is a framework to implement your method, we recommend you to use the vanilla version.
+# Citation
+Please cite our paper if our paper/code helps your research.

+@inproceedings{guo2023class,
+  title={Class Attention Transfer Based Knowledge Distillation}, author={Guo, Ziyao and Yan, Haonan and Li, Hui and Lin, Xiaodong}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={11868--11877}, year={2023}
+}